 But the ‘funny’ doesn’t end here.
 Justice John Major noted in amazement as to how could the RCMP not share the telex from Air India with the CSIS.

-to former Ontario Premier Bob Rae during his 2005 investigation.
+On the contrary, RCMP provided erroneous information to former Ontario Premier Bob Rae during his 2005 investigation.

 The RCMP didn’t lie or hide facts.
 They merely provided ‘erroneous’ information!